p0bs/dotcom/content/about/_index.md

 title = "About me"
 +++

-Hi.
-I'm Robin Penfold, and I live in an English village with my wife and boy.
+Hi, I'm Robin, and I live in an English village with my wife and boy.
 I love family, friends, travel, sport, weather and all things nerdy.

 ![This is me][1]